-The last of a total of 90 J2 Allards built, J2179 was ordered on August 15, 1951, with special instructions for black paint, red leather upholstery and a “bulge in the bonnet to take Cadillac.”
-It was then shipped to Texas and fitted with a 331 CI Cadillac V-8, after which it was purchased by its original owner Charles Brown of Monroe, Louisiana.
-Records show that J2179 was twice driven by Fred Cook, and then raced at least three times in SCCA competition by Carroll Shelby to three wins.
+The last of a total of 90 J2 Allards built, J2179 was ordered on August 15, 1951 with special instructions for black paint, red leather upholstery and a “bulge in the bonnet to take Cadillac.”
+It was then shipped to Texas and fitted with a 331 CI Cadillac V-8, after which it was purchased by original owner Charles Brown of Monroe, Louisiana.
+Records show that J2179 was twice driven by Fred Cook and then raced at least three times in SCCA competition by Carroll Shelby to three wins.

-“I’m not going to quarrel with anyone who might feel like calling this machine a hairy brute,” Shelby wrote later of the J2, observing that, “once you got to know its temperament and master some of its oddball traits, it took something costing twice as much to beat you”—a fairly accurate description, in fact, of his own legendary machines.
+“I’m not going to quarrel with anyone who might feel like calling this machine a hairy brute,” Shelby wrote later of the J2, observing that “once you got to know its temperament and master some of its oddball traits, it took something costing twice as much to beat you”—a fairly accurate description, in fact, of his own legendary machines.

 Allard J2179 essentially launched Shelby’s career beyond all expectations.
 This success led to more drives in powerful lightweight racers.
 He raced for the late, great owner-entrant John Edgar, as well as Tony Parravano.
 His success in their Ferraris and Maseratis led to David Brown, the owner of Aston Martin, inviting him to join his works team.
 This culminated in the aforementioned 1959 victory at Le Mans with Roy Salvadori co-driving.

-The winning Sir Stirling Moss and J2179 were featured together in a program titled, “The Great Classic Cars.”
-From there, the car continued to be enjoyed and treasured over the years.
-The next big event was the 1997 Monterey Historic races, the significance of that event being that Carroll Shelby was the honoree on which the weekend’s festivities were centered.
+In 1991, Peter Freytag of Castle Rock, Colorado, purchased J2179 from Holtzapple.
+At one time, Freytag owned the world’s largest collection of Allards.
+The next big event the Allard attended was the 1997 Monterey Historic races, where J2179 was part of a special Shelby display.
+Of major significance, Carroll Shelby was the honoree on which the weekend’s festivities were centered, and because of its personal significance to Shelby, J2179 was asked to participate in the weekend’s honorary parade lap along with the 1959 Le Mans-winning Aston Martin DBR1.
 The idea of Shelby being reunited with the car that launched his career is remarkable for any enthusiast of historic racers.
 In 2005, J2179 was part of the “Gotta Have It” television program.
-Its most recent event was the 2015 Allard Reunion at Elkhart Lake.

 Undoubtedly one of the most significant of all Allards, J2179 played a major role in automotive history.
-It not only launched the career of Carroll Shelby, but also served as Shelby’s inspiration for the world championship-winning Cobra.
+It not only launched the career of Carroll Shelby, but also served as Carroll Shelby’s inspiration for the world championship-winning Cobra.